CORPORATE GOVERNANCE OVERVIEW STATEMENT

 The appointment of Directors is undertaken by the Board as a

-expertise of members of the Board is sufficient to address the
+of experience and expertise of members of the Board is sufficient

-Meanwhile, members of senior management are appointed by the Chief Executive Officer based relevant industry experience and with due regard for diversity in skills, experience, age, background and gender.
+Meanwhile, members of senior management are appointed by the Executive Chairman and/or the Chief Executive Officer based relevant industry experience and with due regard for diversity in skills, experience, age, background and gender.

 The Board has not yet established a formal policy on diversity or set gender diversity targets and, as there are currently no female directors on the Board, the Manager has not met the target of 30% women directors set out in the Code.
 However, the Directors understand the importance of having a diverse Board to leverage on varying perspectives, experience and expertise required to achieve effective stewardship and management, and will, therefore, include a review of initiatives towards achieving a more diverse Board as part of the periodic assessment of the Board's composition.

-assessing whether the Board and the Directors have effectively
+objectives of assessing whether the Board and the Directors

-and devoted sufficient time commitment to the Company's
+responsibilities, and devote sufficient time commitment to the

-The assessment exercise will be facilitated by the Company Secretary and is expected to take the form of completion of questionnaires/evaluation forms comprising a Board Effectiveness Evaluation Form, Individual Director Performance Evaluation Form and Independent Directors' Evaluation Form.
+The assessment exercise will be facilitated by the Company Secretary and take the form of completion of questionnaires/evaluation forms comprising a Board Effectiveness Evaluation Form, Individual Director Performance Evaluation Form and Independent Directors' Evaluation Form.
 As recommended in the Code, the Board will endeavour to utilise independent experts to facilitate the evaluation process, as and when appropriate.
-The Board will report on the status of this process in the next annual report of the Trust for the financial year ending 30 June 2019.

 Directors' remuneration is decided in line with the objective